Work in Right-of-Way

 7. Binder asphalt

-Prior to release of performance or maintenance bonds, additional inspections may be required to ensure specification requirements.
+Prior to the release of performance or maintenance bonds, additional inspections may be required to ensure specification requirements.
 Any deficiencies must be corrected and asphalt topcoat cannot be laid without expressed Town approval.